donihernandez/yoke-grocery-store-app/README.md

-# Getting Started with Create React App
+# Grocery Store App

+## Description
+It's a sample grocery store app for testing purposes.
+It's not real.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).